openenclave/openenclave/docs/GettingStartedDocs/OP-TEE/Introduction.md

 them on OP-TEE OS, the stack unwinder may fail to find an exception handler on `throw`.

+#### OP-TEE test suite failure

+One of OP-TEE's test cases is known to fail on the TrustBox.

 ## Note on Forks

 While the SDK's support for Intel SGX is fairly self-contained, support for